Last Updated on July 16, 2022

 Cave 1: Devaraja Viharaya or Temple of the Lord of the Gods

-Before the entrance of the first cave, one the right side, you will find a blue chapel dedicated to Kataragama.
+Before the entrance of the first cave, on the right side, you will find a blue chapel dedicated to Kataragama.

 Other things to do in Dambulla

-Apart from visiting the Cave Temple, there’s not much to do in Dambulla.
-One great thing to do is visiting the Kaluduya Pokuna ruins.
+Apart from visiting the Golden Temple, there’s not much to do in Dambulla.
+One great thing to do is to visit the Kaluduya Pokuna ruins.
 A nice trek through the jungle will take you to this remote and unknown site.
 You can take a bus to the starting point of the trek then it’s about 2 hours if you take your time.

-You can also easily organize a day trip to Sigiriya from Dambulla.
+You can also easily organize a day trip to Sigiriya Rock Fortress and its famous Lion Rock from Dambulla.
 Both are pretty close and there are frequent buses going there.

 There are a few backpackers options in Dambulla as well as nicer hotels.
 It’s usually pretty cheap (you can find a double room for less than USD 5).

-If you want to stay in a hostel, check out Bed Station Hostel Sri Lanka.
+If you want to stay in a hostel, check out the New Dambulla City Hostel.
 It’s a great place to socialize and relax.
-Every bed has a mosquito net and breakfast is included.
+Every bed has a mosquito net, individual fan, plug and locker – and the hostel offers a big garden, social areas, and a kitchen guests can use.
+They also have private rooms.

-If you want to try a homestay, check out Rock View Home Stay.
+If you want to try a homestay, check out Autumn Home Stay.
 All rooms have a private bathroom and breakfast is included.

 If you want to treat yourself, check out Sigiriya Kingdom Gate Hotel Dambulla.
 The settings are great, surrounded by nature yet not too far from the city.
 Most rooms have views over the mountains, there are a pool and every facility you might need.
 Their cheapest rooms start at 40$, going all the way to 300$.

 Don’t have much time?
 Want to go with a guide?
-Check out these great options:
+Check out these great tours:

 Related articles to help you plan your vacation to Sri Lanka: